FlavScents AInsights Entry for Ethyl Acetoacetate (CAS: 141-97-9)

 4. Use in Flavors

 In the flavor industry, ethyl acetoacetate is used across various categories, including fruit, dairy, and confectionery flavors.
-It functions as a flavor enhancer and modifier, contributing to the overall complexity and depth of flavor profiles.
-Typical use levels in finished food or beverage products range from 1 to 20 ppm, with industry-typical levels around 5 ppm.
-Ethyl acetoacetate is relatively stable under normal processing conditions but may degrade under extreme heat or acidic conditions.
+It serves as a functional modifier, enhancing the fruity and sweet notes of formulations.
+Typical use levels in finished food or beverage products range from 1 to 50 ppm, with industry-typical levels around 10 ppm.
+Ethyl acetoacetate is stable under normal conditions but may degrade under extreme heat or acidic conditions, which should be considered during formulation.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature